 If you’ve yet to try yuzu already, it’s well worth seeking out, and here are just a few reasons why:

 Put simply, yuzu is a citrus fruit akin to an orange or grapefruit.
 In terms of usage, it runs parallel to lemons in western cuisine.
 Yuzu’s strong flavors and large seeds mean you’re unlikely to see someone casually snacking on a raw yuzu, but it is widely used in Japanese cuisine.

 Yuzu’s juice and zest are ingredients in many of the soy sauce-based condiments and seasoning blends that line supermarket shelves in Japan.
-You can also find a wide range of yuzu flavored snacks, like yuzu candy and yuzu cracker, that offer a refreshingly sweet taste perfect for the summer months.
+You can also find a wide range of yuzu flavored snacks, like candy and cracker, that offer a refreshingly tangy taste perfect for the summer months.

-The flavor of yuzu contains elements similar to limes and oranges, but with pronounced hints of lemon and grapefruit, all in a balance that make yuzu unique.
+The flavor of yuzu contains elements similar to limes and oranges, but with pronounced hints of lemon and grapefruit, all in a balance that make this citrus so unique.
 This complex blend of sweet, sour and bitter is the secret behind the fruit’s versatility.

 Who do the yuzu that you do so well?

 Yuzu is said to have originated along the Yangtze River in China and spread to other parts of Asia over a millennium ago.
 As such, Asian countries, Japan in particular, have a long-standing relationship with yuzu.

 However, yuzu hadn’t really penetrated the west until the turn of the century, when tastes for international cuisine began to blossom in earnest.
 Spanish and French chefs were among the first to embrace the fruit and now even North Americans are coming around to its unique flavor and importance in authentic East Asian cooking.